elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-risks-associated-with-bedrails-and-what-are-the-alternatives-to-their-use.md

 url: /learn/nursing/questions/what-are-the-risks-associated-with-bedrails-and-what-are-the-alternatives-to-their-use
 score: -1.0
 related_article1:
-    id: 169675
+    id: 169674
+    title: >-
-    title: What techniques are recommended for safe patient handling to prevent musculoskeletal injuries?
+        What are the recommended practices for the safe disposal of sharps to prevent injuries?
     subject: Nursing
-    url: /learn/nursing/questions/what-techniques-are-recommended-for-safe-patient-handling-to-prevent-musculoskeletal-injuries
+    url: /learn/nursing/questions/what-are-the-recommended-practices-for-the-safe-disposal-of-sharps-to-prevent-injuries
 related_article2:
-    id: 169678
+    id: 169683
-    title: How should medical equipment be maintained to ensure its functionality and safety?
+    title: >-
+        What techniques are effective in managing aggressive patients and ensuring staff safety?
     subject: Nursing
-    url: /learn/nursing/questions/how-should-medical-equipment-be-maintained-to-ensure-its-functionality-and-safety
+    url: /learn/nursing/questions/what-techniques-are-effective-in-managing-aggressive-patients-and-ensuring-staff-safety
 related_article3:
-    id: 169678
+    id: 169664
-    title: How should medical equipment be maintained to ensure its functionality and safety?
+    title: >-
+        How can the effectiveness of risk management strategies be evaluated in a healthcare setting?
     subject: Nursing
-    url: /learn/nursing/questions/how-should-medical-equipment-be-maintained-to-ensure-its-functionality-and-safety
+    url: /learn/nursing/questions/how-can-the-effectiveness-of-risk-management-strategies-be-evaluated-in-a-healthcare-setting
 related_article4:
-    id: 169667
+    id: 169665
-    title: What are the best practices for safe medication prescription and administration to avoid errors?
+    title: >-
+        What are the key expectations from healthcare providers to ensure patient safety in hospitals?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-best-practices-for-safe-medication-prescription-and-administration-to-avoid-errors
+    url: /learn/nursing/questions/what-are-the-key-expectations-from-healthcare-providers-to-ensure-patient-safety-in-hospitals
 related_article5:
-    id: 169668
+    id: 169671
-    title: How should controlled substances be handled and stored to ensure regulatory compliance?
+    title: >-
+        What procedures are essential for preventing hospital-acquired infections?
     subject: Nursing
-    url: /learn/nursing/questions/how-should-controlled-substances-be-handled-and-stored-to-ensure-regulatory-compliance
+    url: /learn/nursing/questions/what-procedures-are-essential-for-preventing-hospitalacquired-infections
 ---

 &nbsp;